 In Depth: Bones

-The primary protein that makes up bone, collagen, has a higher tensile strength than steel, but it has a flexibility that allows it to absorb tremendous pressure.
+The primary protein that makes up bone, collagen, has a higher tensile strength than steel, but it also has a flexibility that allows it to absorb tremendous pressure.
 A mineral, calcium phosphate, helps create hard bone.
 Because of this, bones are both strong and flexible.

 This is important for the large bones in the arm as it is human instinct to throw our arms in front of us during moments of panic, whether it be a car accident or simply bumping into a wall.